shahr019/AHFTC-Device-Payments/README.md

     the analyses can do so without rerunning the complete data-construction pipeline.

+4.  **ahftc_npis_final.xslx** contains the final list of NPIs and their manual review as outlined in the manuscript, including the addition of a small number of NPIs (scientific document authors), removal of a small number of NPIs (e.g., non-physicians, trainees), and re-classification of a small number of NPIs as dual sub-specialists

 ## Reproducing the Analysis

 There are two options for reproducing the study: